 The concept of a trust (including a trust created under the laws of another jurisdiction) is recognised in Ireland.
 Therefore, except in the case of some bilateral facilities, security will typically be granted in favour of a security agent or trustee, who will hold security on trust for the benefit of the lenders from time to time.
 This means that there will be no issues with the lenders transferring all or part of the debt.

 Third-party security is not uncommon, and is generally seen as workable as a matter of Irish law.
 This would most typically be encountered in relation to security granted by a shareholder or holding company that is not an obligor over shares it holds in or loans it has made to an obligor.

 The most common security taken over shares in an Irish company is an equitable charge.
 In this case, the chargor remains the registered owner of the shares but delivers its original share certificates together with signed but undated share transfer forms to the chargee.
-It is also possible for a legal mortgage to be taken under which title to the shares is transferred to the chargee, but this is unusual as lenders typically do not want to become the registered shareholder of the company.
+It is also possible for a legal mortgage to be taken, pursuant to which title to the shares will be transferred to the chargee, but this is unusual as lenders typically do not want to become the registered shareholder of the company.

 Security over inventory can be taken by way of either a fixed charge or floating charge.
 This will typically take the form of a floating charge as the chargor will usually need to retain the flexibility to deal with its inventory in the ordinary course of its business.
 Labelling of inventory to notify third parties that it is subject to security is not common.